property transfer tax and exemptions bc canada infographic

 • The property must be used as the buyer’s principal residence

 • The property has a fair market value of $500,000 or less.
-There’s a partial rebate for property between $500,000 to $525,000.
-No rebate for a property over $525,000
+There’s a partial exemption of $8,000 for property between $500,000 and under $835,000.

 • The property must be 0.5 hectares (1.24 acres) or smaller

-Please note that Foreign Buyers are not eligible for the First Time Home Buyers’ Program exemption.
+Please note that Foreign Buyers are not eligible for the First-Time Home Buyers’ Program exemption.
 Click here to learn more if you are a foreign buyer planning to buy a home in Vancouver.

-Purchase Price of Home First-Time Buyer Rebate
+Purchase Price of Home First-Time Buyer Exemption

-Up to $499,999 Full Tax Refund
+Up to $500,000 Full exemption

-From 500,000 to 524,999 Partial Rebate, See Calculator
+From $500,000 to $835,000 Partial exemption of $8,000, See Calculator

 Newly Built Homes Exemption